 I searched, dimly hopeful that Snicket had written a holiday book but sure that if he had I would have seen it already.
 And lo, a winter solstice miracle!
 Snicket had done it ten years ago with The Latke Who Couldn't Stop Screaming: A Christmas Story.
 Published by McSweeney's, home to excellent holiday writing like everyone's favorite NSFW piece about decorative gourds, this is the perfect book for parents who are just starting to discuss religion with their kids.

 As with many Snicket stories, The Latke packs big themes into a tiny volume masquerading as a children's story.
 Kids will love the silliness of screaming along with illustrator Lisa Brown's half-singed version of The Gingerbread Man.
 Adults will appreciate the avenues this book opens for big conversations about religion.
 The latke, already understandably angry about having been fried, is increasingly enraged by all of the Christmas characters he meets who try to erase differences between him and them ("I'm not hash browns!
 I'm something completely different!").
 This latke teaches us about how dominant cultures tend to assimilate the rituals minority cultures while abandoning their meaning, and why it's important to not only acknowledge but respect differences.

 I'd say that I'm happily adding this book to my holiday collection, except that it is the founding member.
-I'd welcome your suggestions for expanding this collection in the comments.
+I'd welcome your suggestions for the next few titles.